 A lot of my work focuses on mindset and how that directly translates into (whether or not a) client’s showing up for themselves and being successful with their fitness and nutrition journey — whatever that may look like to them.
 Oftentimes I find that my clients are suffering from confidence issues and this inability to fully trust and love themselves; which keeps them from reaching realistic goals and living a full life.
 I work mostly with women between the ages of 25-65 one-on-one and in small group training.

 For my own fitness routine, I enjoy weightlifting, HIIT, mat Pilates, yoga, and LOVE trying new things and seeing my body adapt under varied techniques.
 Currently, I do not follow any specific diets or track macros or deprive myself of the foods I love.
 Instead, I intuitively eat.
+It’s a beautiful relationship to have with food.
 Luckily, I have a pretty good idea what my body requires throughout the day, and I ALWAYS eat when hungry.
-The only foods I do avoid are dairy (lactose intolerant), eggs, and (most of the time) cane sugar because I am sensitive to them.
 I will write more about this as I go so please come back to check in for more on that!